|CBA: Christian store sales up in 2013

 New report says consumer buying patterns see dramatic market shift

-Christian stores sales saw an increase of 2.9% in 2013 over 2012, according to the 2014 CBA State of the Industry Report released this week, but consumer buying patterns shifted dramatically in 2013, according to the Christian retail association.
+Christian stores sales were up 2.9% in 2013 over 2012, according to the 2014 CBA State of the Industry Report, but consumer buying patterns shifted dramatically in 2013, according to the Christian retail association.

-Fourth-quarter 2013 sales were down 6.9% in 2013, but sales were up in the second and third quarters, 12.6% and 8.8%, respectively, according to data from CBA’s CROSS:SCAN sales reporting service.
-CBA noted several factors affecting sales: earlier shopping for Christmas, economic uncertainty and limited fourth-quarter product-release performance.
+Fourth-quarter 2013 sales were down 6.9% in 2013, but sales were up 12.6% in the second quarter and 8.8% in the third, according to data from CBA’s CROSS:SCAN sales-reporting service.
+The association noted several factors affecting Christian retail sales: earlier shopping for Christmas, economic uncertainty and limited fourth-quarter product-release performance.

 The number of Christian store closings also rose.
 Closings increased to a 49 net loss in 2013 from 39 in 2012.
 The loss is less than 2011’s peak of 63 stores.
 The loss of mid-level chains drastically cut store counts, including the closure of 38 Cokesbury stores that consolidated into one Internet-only store (not counting 19 seminary stores).

 On the positive side, 18 new stores opened in 2013, up from 15 in 2012.
 A significant percentage of stores still have longevity; about 63% of Christian stores have been in business more than 15 years.